theorangepotato/programming-languages-2019/lecture-1.2.md

 where `Integer` stands for any whole number in decimal notation.
 The symbols enclosed in "..." are part of the program (concrete syntax).
 The other symbols serve to guide the parsing.

-*Exercise:* Show that `1+2-3` cannot be parsed by the grammar above.
+*Exercise:* `1+2-3` cannot be parsed by the grammar above.
 Can you modify the grammar so that this becomes possible?

 *Exercise:* In the grammar above the string `1+2*3` can be parsed into two different trees.
 Write them down.
+How many parse trees are there for `1+2+3+4`?

  We can modify the grammar so that `1+2*3` has only one parse tree.